We Provide Reliable Probate Law Services in San Antonio and Throughout South Central Texas

-When a person passes away, any property they owned must be distributed to their heirs or to the beneficiaries they have listed in a Will or in other beneficiary documents.
+When a person passes away, any property they owned must be distributed to their heirs or to the beneficiaries they have listed in a will or in other beneficiary documents.
 There are two basic types of property to be concerned with: Probate and Non-Probate.
+In other words, not all property is subject to the probate process.
+Here is basic overview of the difference between probate property and non-probate property:

-Non-Probate property usually consists of items such as: life insurance, bank accounts, IRA accounts, 401K accounts and other investment accounts.
+- Non-Probate Property: Non-Probate property usually consists of items such as: life insurance, bank accounts, IRA accounts, 401K accounts and other investment accounts.
 These are classified as non-probate properties because you typically sign a beneficiary agreement with the financial institution when you open the accounts.
+In addition, assets held by a legally valid trust can also avoid the probate process.
 These agreements override a Last Will and Testament for the purpose of the specific account.
 Non-probate assets are usually distributed after the financial institution receives a death certificate.

 The probate process with a will